PeteJames21/alx-system_engineering-devops/0x0B-ssh/README.md

 - Your SSH client configuration must be configured to refuse to authenticate using a password

 ## 100-puppet_ssh_config.pp
-Use Puppet to set up the configuration file `2-ssh_config`
+Use Puppet to set up the configurations in `2-ssh_config`